A Comprehensive Guide to Differential Privacy: From Theory to User Expectations: Practicalities and User Expectations

 \end{itemize}

-\textbf{For Deployment, Governance, and Policy Transparency} \begin{itemize} \item \textbf{Fully report and document privacy parameters and decisions}, including $\varepsilon$, $\delta$, \emph{or preferably the GDP parameter} $\mu$, along with unit of privacy, accounting methods, and the rationale behind key trade-offs.
+\textbf{For Deployment, Governance, and Policy Transparency} \begin{itemize} \item \textbf{Fully report and document privacy parameters and decisions} (see DP Disclosure Checklist below), including $\varepsilon$, $\delta$, \emph{or preferably the GDP parameter} $\mu$, along with unit of privacy, accounting methods, and the rationale behind key trade-offs.
 Using $\mu$-GDP for reporting provides a single, comparable privacy parameter that better reflects the true privacy profile of many mechanisms (\cite{gomez2025varepsilondeltaconsideredharmful}).
 Clear documentation helps prevent privacy theater and fosters trust among users and stakeholders (\cite{cummings2024centeringpolicypracticeresearch,Ponomareva2023,10.1145/3555762}).

 \item \textbf{Foster cross-functional collaboration} between privacy engineers, legal teams, and User Experience (UX) designers to ensure DP implementations are compliant, understandable, and aligned with organizational goals (\cite{Iwaya2023}).